mozilla/areweslimyet/faq/faq.md

 gigabytes of memory.)

 Once you have figured out which add-on(s) is (are) leaking, you're almost done!
-Just [file a bug][], and put "\[MemShrink\]" in the "whiteboard" field (don't worry about the other metadata like the component; we'll fix it).
+Just [file a bug][].
+(Please check that "\[MemShrink\]" is in the "status whiteboard" field, but don't worry about the other metadata like the component;
+we'll fix it).
 We'll take care of contacting the add-on developer and helping him or her fix the problem.

 If you have trouble with any of this, find us on [IRC] (irc.mozilla.org,
 \#memshrink).
 We're happy to help.

 #### If Firefox still leaks, even in safe mode, file a bug!

 If the latest version of Firefox leaks for you, even in safe mode, we definitely want to hear about it.
-Please, *please* [file a bug][] (remember to put
-\[MemShrink\] in the whiteboard), find us on IRC (irc.mozilla.org, \#memshrink), send smoke signals... do something!
+Please, *please* [file a bug][] (and please check that \[MemShrink\] is in the status whiteboard), find us on IRC (irc.mozilla.org, \#memshrink), send smoke signals... do something!
 We need your help, particularly in this case.

 [IRC]: https://wiki.mozilla.org/IRC
 [nightly]: http://nightly.mozilla.org/